SQream/sqream_docs/guides/operations/setup/before_you_begin.rst

 Before you install or deploy SQream DB, please verify you have the following:

-* An NVIDIA-capable server, either on-premise or on supported cloud platforms
+* An NVIDIA-capable server, either on-premise or on supported cloud platforms.

    * Supported operating systems: Red Hat Enterprise Linux v7.x / CentOS v7.x / Ubuntu 18.04 / Amazon Linux
    * NVIDIA GPU.
 A Tesla GPU is highly recommended
    * A privileged SSH connection to the server (sudo)

+.. tip:: Refer to our :ref:`hardware_guide` for more information about supported and recommended configurations.

 * A SQream DB license (contact support@sqream.com or your SQream account manager for your license key)